An ADHD Diet For Children: Foods That May Help With ADHD Symptoms And Overall Health

 Medically reviewed by Laura Angers Maddox, NCC, LPC

-Updated October 15, 2024by BetterHelp Editorial Team
+Updated July 16th, 2025 by BetterHelp Editorial Team

 Looking for support as you address your child’s ADHD symptoms?

-Understanding the connection between diet and ADHD
+Understanding the connection between nutrition and ADHD

 According to the CDC, approximately 6 million children and adolescents have been diagnosed with ADHD, a neurodevelopmental disorder characterized by distractibility, hyperactivity, and trouble concentrating.
 One of the primary challenges associated with ADHD is impairment in executive function—often called executive dysfunction—which can lead to trouble focusing, lapses in memory, and difficulty with impulse control.
 Executive dysfunction can make it hard for children with ADHD to stay organized, manage their emotions, prioritize tasks, and create challenges in school, relationships, and several other facets of life.

-Blood sugar may exacerbate symptoms, too.
+Blood sugar may impact ADHD symptoms, too.
 People with attention disorders are sensitive to dopamine stimulation in the brain cells, and high-sugar foods and simple carbs can deliver this stimulation.
 This can have significant health implications.
 One Swedish study found that adults with ADHD were twice as likely to have type 2 diabetes as their neurotypical peers.

-With the knowledge that nutrition may have a positive or negative impact on symptoms in children, how can parents develop a dietary plan that can lead to improvements?
+With the knowledge that nutrition may have a positive or negative impact on symptoms in children, how can parents develop a nutrition plan that can lead to improvements?
 It’s important to note that nutritional changes in an ADHD sustenance plan for kids should be used to complement a child’s treatment.
 Modalities like stimulant medications and therapy are considered effective primary forms of treatment.

-Researchers in the above-mentioned 2022 study of 1,700 school-aged children found that children whose symptoms had improved consumed higher amounts of vegetable protein, while a higher prevalence of ADHD symptoms was associated with the consumption of animal protein and diets with high overall fat content.
+Researchers in the above-mentioned 2022 study of 1,700 school-aged children found that children whose symptoms had improved consumed higher amounts of vegetable protein, while a higher prevalence of ADHD symptoms was associated with the consumption of animal protein and eating patterns with high overall fat content.
 Vegetables high in protein include asparagus, peas, spinach, and broccoli.

 Most experts agree that the consumption of omega-3 fatty acids is healthy for most groups, but more research suggests it can be especially helpful for children with attention disorders.
 In a systematic review, researchers found that essential fatty acids led to improvements in symptoms like hyperactivity, impulsivity, trouble focusing, and memory impairment.
 Omega-3 fatty acids can be found in natural foods such as tuna, salmon, and other cold-water white fish.
 In addition, walnuts, brazil nuts, olive oil, and canola oil also contain good amounts of omega-3 fatty acids.